 The new waterfront, with its seafront wooden walkway and the green lawns with pleasant multi-coloured benches, houses a peculiarity of Sardinian art: the music of the stones.
-Two "Sails" and a group of three columns by Pinuccio Sciola, (to learn more, read here), (the only sculptor who has been able to have the stone sing!), embellish the place.
+Two "Sails" and a group of three columns by Pinuccio Sciola, Sardinian Sculptor (the only sculptor who has been able to have the stone sing!) embellish the place.

 At least three are the versions on the origins of the name of Golfo Aranci, formerly known as "Sa Costa de Figari".
-It can be from the gallurese "Golfu di li Rangi” (Gulf of the Crabs)" or “Golfu di li Arrangi” where damaged ships were repaired (arranged).
+It can be from the gallurese local dialect "Golfu di li Rangi” (Gulf of the Crabs)" or “Golfu di li Arrangi” where damaged ships were repaired (as in "arranged").
 But there is a more poetic and fragrant version: a group of shepherds one day saw the waters suddenly become orange.
 Curious they came down from the Ultane Mountains and found out that before them, there was a large number of oranges and mandarins floating on the sea.
 The citrus fruits came from the holds of a ship directed to Sardinia that sank because of a storm.
-The shepherds were grateful for that extraordinary and inexperienced gift of their sea and baptized the most beautiful gulf of the Gallura with the name of Golfo Aranci.
+The shepherds were grateful for that extraordinary and inexperienced gift of their sea and baptized the most beautiful gulf of the Gallura with the name of Golfo Aranci (Orange Gulf).

-The beautiful stretch of Sardinian coast that from Olbia leads to Golfo Aranci has other beautiful beaches.
+The beautiful stretch of Sardinian coast that from the main Town of Olbia leads to Golfo Aranci has other beautiful beaches.
 Pittolongu and Bados, beloved by the people from Olbia, are equipped with umbrellas, deck chairs, restaurants and bars.
 Cala Sassari and the White Beach also, with fine and whitewashed sand, are very popular and appreciated by windsurfing and snorkelling enthusiasts.

 Baia Caddinas Beach comes before the Five Beaches of Golfo Aranci, and the Third one, which includes the Gabbiano Azzurro Hotel & Suites beach, is the widest.